purcellconsult/Cracking-Python-Bootcamp/README.md

 If you’ve new to python and need help getting up and running, view the [python installation tutorial.](https://github.com/purcellconsult/Python-Installation-Tutorial)

-In order to edit python files you can use either a simple text editor like Notepad or an integrated development environment (IDE) which are typically used by professional developers.
+In order to edit python files, you can use either a simple text editor like Notepad or an integrated development environment (IDE) which are typically used by professional developers.
 The IDE that I recommend is [PyCharm](https://www.jetbrains.com/pycharm/download) which is free to use with the community edition

 BTW, I do plan on creating accompanying video lessons but there’s currently no estimated turnaround time for that… _c'est la vie_.